interaapps/docs/src/assets/docs/interaapps/accounts/oauth2/oauth2.md

 Name|Description|Example
 ---|---|---
 client_id|The client_id of your app|38c54n283
-scope|A scope list seperated by a space|user.description:read user.mail:read
-redirect_uri|The redirect URL where the user is sent to (Default: redirecturl set in your app)|https://pastefy.ga/interaapps/callback state|Something that is being redirected in the url|helloapp
+scope|A scope list seperated by a space [List of scopes](/docs/accounts/permissions)|user.description:read user.mail:read redirect_uri|The redirect URL where the user is sent to (Default: redirecturl set in your app)|https://pastefy.ga/interaapps/callback state|Something that is being redirected in the url|helloapp